 - Fee transparency.
 Ask the lawyer about how much he or she charges.
 Your lawyer should provide a clear and honest overview of how the law firm charges.
 Most personal injury lawyers take clients on a contingency fee basis, meaning they won’t charge their clients unless they succeed in winning them compensation.

-How Much Do Personal Injury Lawyers Charge?
+How Much Do Lawyers Charge?

-Different personal injury attorneys may charge different rates.
+Different attorneys charge different rates.
 Some lawyers may charge hourly fees, while others charge a contingency fee.
 At Dickerson Oxton, the firm operates on a contingency basis.
 Simply put, our attorneys are only paid if our clients are awarded compensation for their injuries.
 If the client does not win, Dickerson Oxton does not collect money from the plaintiff.

 Generally speaking, contingency fees range around 33% of the compensation awarded.
 However, this percentage may be lower or higher depending on the exact scenario.
-Before an agreement is reached between a plaintiff and a law firm, ensure to ask about the costs of the law firm’s legal services.
+Before an agreement is reached between a plaintiff and a personal injury law firm, ensure to ask about the costs of the law firm’s legal services.

 Contact a Kansas City Personal Injury Lawyer Today